umbraco/UmbracoDocs/Documentation/Installation/load-balancing.md

 _Information on how to deploy Umbraco in a Load Balanced scenario and other details to consider when settting up Umbraco for load balancing_

 ##Overview
-Setting up load balanced environments generally takes a lot of planning, design and testing.
-This document should assist in setting up Umbraco in load balanced environments.
+Configuring and setting up a load balanced server environment requires planning, design and testing.
+This document should assist you in setting up your servers, load balanced environment and Umbraco configuration.

 This document assumes that you have a fair amount of knowledge about:

 * Umbraco
-* IIS
+* IIS 7+
 * Networking & DNS
-* Windows Server (2003/2008/2012)
+* Windows Server (2008/2012)
 * .Net Framework
-* .Net SDK

 ##Design
 For the sake if this document, the following assumptions will be made: